mfem/web/src/gpu-tips-n-tricks.md

 similarly to ensure synchronized data on the device one should use `Read()`.

 ## Warning about `GetData()`:
-Do not use `GetData()` to use a pointer on GPU since this will always return the host pointer wihtout synchronazing the data.
+Do not use `GetData()` to use a pointer on GPU since this will always return the host pointer wihtout synchronizing the data.

 ## Tracking data movements and allocations
-Defining the `MFEM_TRACK_CUDA_MEM` macro while building can help you see when data is transferred, allocated, and etc.
+Defining the `MFEM_TRACK_CUDA_MEM` macro while building can help you see when data is transferred, allocated, etc.
 If you see a lot of data movement between host and device that’s a good indication that you’re running a lot of host or device kernels that are making use of that data.
 You want to avoid this at all costs.
 Pin point where this is occurring and see if you can’t refactor your code so the data stays mainly on the device.
 Avoid mallocing memory on the GPU within frequently called kernels.
 CUDA malloc calls are slow and can hinder performance.
 If you really need to do such operations think of making use of a memory pool (e.g. Umpire) that way the mallocs are much cheaper on the GPU.

 ## The `UseDevice(bool)` function
-If you know you’re going to use your `mfem::Vector` like object on the GPU go ahead call `UseDevice(true)` right after constructing the object.
+If you know you’re going to use your `Vector` like object on the GPU go ahead call `UseDevice(true)` right after constructing the object.
 Be aware `UseDevice()` is not the same as `UseDevice(true)`, the first one just returns a boolean that tells you whether the object should be on the device or not.

 ## `MakeRef()` vector does not see the same valid host/device data as the base vector.